Week 1 T&L Activities:

 • relational.

-3.10.2 Know and understand the factors that impact the selection of data model
+3.10.2 Know and understand the factors that impact the selection of data model for organising data:

 • efficiency of accessing individual items of data